Helicap

 Helicap is a Singapore-based fintech and investment company.
-It specialises in the private credit market in Southeast Asia.
+It specializes in the private credit market in Southeast Asia.

 History

 The company was founded in January 2018 in Singapore by David Z Wang, Quentin Vanoekal and Jeremy Tan.
 In May 2018, Helicap raised US$1.5 million in a seed funding round led by Teo Ser Luck, the former Minister of State for Manpower.
 Other investors included Lim How Teck, Samuel Rhee, and Sam Phoen.
-At the same time, the company started cooperation with Singaporean data company Nufin Data, which is a subsidiary of Jing King Tech.
 In September, Helicap raised US$5 million in a Pre-Series A round led by East Ventures and Soilbuild Group Holdings.

 In August 2019, Helicap acquired securities firm Arcor Capital.

 In April 2020, Helicap raised US$10 million in a Series A funding.
 In October 2021, the company was one of the participants in the debt financing of the Funding Societies platform.
 In the next month, Helicap was one of the backers pre-series A round of the startup Moduit.

 In January 2022, the company provided $15 million in debt to the startup ErudiFi.
 In June of the same year, Helicap provided $15 million to the technology social enterprise iCare Benefits.
 In the same month, Helicap raised US$5 million in a strategic funding round led by Tikehau Capital and PhillipCapital.
 In September, the company also provided 20 million US dollars to the Philippines startup Billease.